Pranay2142/StudentRegistration/README.md

 # StudentRegistration(Console-based)
 GitHub Repository Description:

+"Student Registration and Management System in Java"

+Welcome to our student registration and management system!
+This Java project simplifies student record handling.
+Features include adding, removing, updating, searching, and sorting students by name or ID.

+Key Features:
-This repository contains a simple Java program for managing student registration.
-The code is organized into three classes: Registration, Student, and Main.
+- Easy-to-use Java program for managing student information.

-**Registration Class:**
+- Prevents duplicate entries with student ID validation.
-- Manages a list of students and provides methods to add, remove, view, update, and search for student details.
+- Seamlessly update and search for student details.
-- Ensures that student IDs are unique to avoid duplicate entries.

-**Student Class:**
-- Represents the student entity with attributes such as student ID, name, and course.
-- Provides getter and setter methods for these attributes.

-**Main Class:**
-- Demonstrates how to use the Registration class to create, add, and view student records.
-- Provides a basic user interface for testing the functionality.

-This code serves as a starting point for a student registration system and can be extended or modified as needed.
-Feel free to explore and use this code as a foundation for your Java projects related to student management.

-To run the program, create an instance of the Registration class, add students, and interact with the provided methods.
+- Flexible sorting options by name or ID.

-Please note that this repository is intended for educational purposes and as a reference for Java programming.
+- Ideal for educational purposes and Java programming practice.

+Explore, learn, and adapt this code for your own student management projects.
+Start organizing student records efficiently with our user-friendly system!

+Get started now!